uqlibrary/technology-training/R/heatmaps_intermediate.md

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"
-    * Click "New Project" ("New empty project" if you have an older version of RStudio)
+    * Click "New Project" ("Empty project" if you have an older version of RStudio)
     * Type in the name of your project, e.g. "Heatmaps" (Browse and select a folder where to locate your project, e.g. the "RProjects" folder)
     * Click the "Create Project" button